Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries

 for every size symbol $\alpha \in \Sch$.
 Here, $\ones^\alpha$ and $\Iden^\alpha$ denote the \emph{ones-vector} and \emph{identity-matrix}, respectively, of type $\type(\ones^\alpha) = (\alpha, 1)$ and $\type(\Iden^\alpha) = (\alpha, \alpha)$.
 Their semantics can be defined by using $\sumLang$~as:

-Note that the original $\lang$ version introduced in~\cite{BrijderGBW19} included an operator for the \emph{diagonalization of a vector}.
-This operator can be simulated by using the $\Iden^\alpha$-operator and vice versa.
+Note that the original $\lang$ language as introduced in~\cite{DBLP:journals/tods/BrijderGBW19} included an operator for \emph{vector diagonalization}.
+This operator can be simulated using the $\Iden^\alpha$-operator, and conversely $\Iden^\alpha$ can be simulated using vector diagonalization.
 Furthermore, we have included the pointwise multiplication $\kprod$ in \lang, also known as the \emph{Hadamard product}.
 This operation will be essential for our characterization results.
-In~\cite{BrijderGBW19,geerts2021expressive}, the syntax of $\lang$ was more generally parametrized by a family of $n$-ary functions that could be pointwise applied.
-Similarly to \cite{BrijderGB22,DBLP:conf/icdt/Geerts19} we do not include such functions here, but leave their detailed study to future work.
+In~\cite{DBLP:journals/tods/BrijderGBW19,DBLP:conf/pods/GeertsMRV21}, the syntax of $\lang$ was more generally parameterized by a family of $n$-ary functions that could be pointwise applied.
+Similarly to \cite{DBLP:conf/foiks/BrijderGB20,DBLP:conf/icdt/Geerts19} we do not include such functions here, but leave their detailed study to future work.